ironfugu/about-us/tech_1.md

 * Provide Feedback on what you liked about this exercise as well as improvements you would make, this could be anything (from our docs to the api itself)
 * Extra Credit
   * Pick any additional capabilities in our API that you'd think would be useful to add to the interface

+When complete, please send a link to your GitHub repo and then we'll schedule a follow-up call to review it.
+This is all on the honor system :).

 ### What are we testing?